How to Lead a Remote Team: The Complete Guide

 What to Show Management

 A credible report does not seek to embellish.
 It shows what works and what does not.
-That’s how you protect the budget and improve the systems.
+That’s how to protect the budget and improve the systems.

 For example, present: